vishandi/tp/docs/DeveloperGuide.md

     1. Some person in the list.
 The first person in the list should have a non-empty schedule.
 (To add an event to the first person's schedule if empty, use this command `addEvent 1 ed/CS2103T Tutorial da/2022-12-28 ti/10:00 du/3H30M r/W`)

     2. Test case: `clearSchedule 1` <br>
-       Expected: The first person's schedule will be displayed (now empty) in the right panel.
+       Expected: The first person's schedule will be displayed (now empty) in the schedule panel.
 The name of the person whose schedule cleared is shown in the status message.

     3. Test case: `clearSchedule 0` <br>
        Expected: No change in the GUI.
 Error detail is shown in the status message.